cmontalvo251/Android/ChromeBook/README.md

 APPs

 1. Termux - This app will allow you to run things in terminal.
-The directories are a bit odd
+The directories are a bit odd (NOte that in developer mode you can get an actual Linux Terminal)

 /storage/emulated/0 is the location of all your files but you can't access it right away.